1. Introduction

 - Use primitive data types for arithmetic operations and where memory efficiency is required.

-- Use reference data types when you need to store and manipulate objects or use class-specific methods.
+- Use reference data types when storing and manipulating objects or using class-specific methods.

 Comments